juanpc2018/HELP-STOP-THE-DRAMA-/README.md

 OSX HighSierra 10.13.4 added support for eGPU with Thunderbolt3 Macs, Apple sells the only bi-directional TB3 to TB2 adapter.
 BUT...
 Deleted OSX support for TB2 Macs.

-IF you want eGPU with latest OSX Catalina 100% 64-Bit intel, you need to buy a Mac with TB3, like MacMini 2018, or similar.
+IF you want eGPU with OSX HighSierra 10.13.6 you need to buy a Mac with TB3, like MacMini 2018, but Mac mini 2018 does Not run OSX HighSierra 10.13.6

 AMD GPUs Removed support for Windows8,1 drivers since RX 500.
 But Windows8,1 was Not discontinued when that happened.